idomeisner/ibm-ponder-this/march_2024/README.md

 **Optimizations**:
 - I run on `cur_seq` from the largest term to the smallest.
 That way when a prime number is found we eliminate the maximal number of offsets.
-- We know that only odd numbers can be primes, so we split the sequence into two sequences - even number and odd numbers.<br>
+- We know that except for the number `2`, even numbers are not primes, so we split the sequence into two sequences - even numbers and odd numbers.<br>
-  In every iteration, we check only the odd number.
+  In each iteration, we check only the odd numbers.
 - Using Numpy for vector operations.
 - Because the solution reaches big numbers, for short sequences `(n <= 1000)` I use the Sieve of Eratosthenes algorithm to precompute all the prime numbers.